 The Corporation is committed to three agreements with the Ontario Clean Water Agency to operate the water systems for Omemee, one housing property, and Haliburton, two housing properties.
 In addition to fixed annual charges adjusted for inflation, the Corporation must pay for capital upgrades and unusual maintenance necessary to meet legislative requirements.
-The agreement is for a five year period from June 27, 2016 to June 26, 2021 for a total cost of \$133,553 per year with an annual CPI% increase not to exceed 3%.
+The agreement is for a five year period from June 27, 2021 to June 26, 2026 for a total cost of \$142,973 per year with an annual CPI adjustment with the option to renew for an additional five year term.